-This legislation, commencing July 1, 2021, will allow counties to establish secure youth treatment facilities for wards who are 14 years of age or older, and who have been adjudicated and found to be a ward of the court based on an offense that would have resulted in a commitment to the Division of Juvenile Justice, as provided.
+This legislation, commencing July 1, 2021, allows counties to establish secure youth treatment facilities for wards who are 14 years of age or older, and who have been adjudicated and found to be a ward of the court based on an offense that would have resulted in a commitment to the Division of Juvenile Justice, as provided.
 This bill also sets a defined closure date of June 30, 2023, for all DJJ facilities.
 This change is factored into the Population Projections.

-The legislation will realign the Division of Juvenile Justice to local systems.
-As a result of the changes, commitments to DJJ will end July 1, 2021.
+This legislation realigns the Division of Juvenile Justice to local systems.
 This change is factored into the Population Projections.